EllDy96/CarlGang/README.md

 - tremolo
 - no effect

 We use only a portion of the dataset composed of all the monophonic guitar and bass tracks.
-For a further explanation please see the  PDF report [CMLS HW1](https://github.com/EllDy96/CarlGang/blob/master/Hw_1/report/CMLS%20HW1.pdf).
+For a further explanation please see the report [CMLS HW1](https://github.com/EllDy96/CarlGang/blob/master/Hw_1/report/CMLS%20HW1.pdf).